joelains/My-Coding-Tutorial-/README.md

   --m-metadata-file MergedMD.tsv \
   --o-visualization unweighted-unifrac-emperor.qzv

-# Step 6: Taxonomic analysis
+# Step 6: Assigning Taxonomy
 Now we'll see the samples' taxonomic composition and relate it back to the metadata.
 Sadly, due a limited RAM memory, i used a pre-trained Naive Bayes by Greengenes 13_8 which have been trimmed to inlclude the v4 region (my sequences were v3-v4).
 Fortunately results were reliable. wget -O 'gg-13-8-99-515-806-nb-classifier.qza' \
   'https://moving-pictures-tutorial.readthedocs.io/en/latest/data/moving-pictures/gg-13-8-99-515-806-nb-classifier.qza'